Robert A. Boyd Civil War Notebook-Diary

 Following the war, Boyd returned to Mecklenburg County where he spent his life as a farmer on the family estate "Egypt".
 He married Anna Hatcher in 1882 and the couple had three children: Robert Massie, Shelton Goode, and Nannie Belle.
 He died in June 1909.

 The wartime notebook-diary covers the period December 1864-April 1865.
-Brief diary entries (April 3-13, 1865) document activities of the 1st Engineers Regiment during the last few days of the war and mention the surrender at Appomattox.
+Brief diary entries (January 1; April 3-13, 1865) cover activities of the 1st Engineers Regiment during the last few days of the war and mention the surrender at Appomattox.
 The notes also concern the unit, and include lists of supplies, furloughs and desertions, and guard rosters.